 Check out Galit Zamler's tutorial video on what hackathons are?
 What do they involve?
 And why should you host one?
-(In Hebrew)

 Along with its impressive achievements, Israel acts and strives to preserve its place as an entrepreneurial state.
 For this to succeed, Israel nurtures the future generation and prepares it for a dynamic world where constant change is our new reality.